uga-rosa/ccc.nvim/README.md

 - `:CccHighlighterEnable`
 - `:CccHighlighterDisable`
 	- Highlight colors in the buffer.
+    - The colors to be highlighted are those registered in `ccc-option-pickers` and those returned by `textDocument/documentColor` request.
 	- The following options are available.
-		- `:h ccc-option-highlighter-auto-enable`
+		- `ccc-option-highlighter-auto-enable`
-		- `:h ccc-option-highlighter-filetypes`
+		- `ccc-option-highlighter-filetypes`
-		- `:h ccc-option-highlighter-events`
+		- `ccc-option-highlighter-events`
-		- `:h ccc-option-highlighter-lsp`
+		- `ccc-option-highlighter-lsp`

 # Action